-This method would start with taking tissue samples from old specimens and inserting them into egg cells, giving rise to cloned embryos containing the specific genome needed.
+This method would take tissue samples from old specimens and insert them into egg cells, giving rise to cloned embryos containing the specific genome needed.
 These embryos could then be implanted into surrogate mothers’ uteruses and brought to term.

 How Science can Bring Back These Extinct Animals

-These were two mice that survived past birth for about fifty days before dying due to lung defects.
+Two mice survived past birth for about fifty days before dying due to lung defects.
 While this is undoubtedly a minor breakthrough that could lead to discoveries in genetic engineering, it is still unclear if de-extinction can be successfully implemented for larger mammals.